SureDeveloping/cave-blog/TESTING.md

 | 20 | As a user i want to read my Userprofile                                                                 | AC1: The user can read a Userprofile<br>AC2: The page has a basix styling                                                                     | pass   |
 | 21 | As a user i want to delite my Userprofile                                                               | AC1: The user can delite my Userprofile<br>AC2: The page has a basic styling                                                                  | pass   |
 | 22 | As a page operator I want to have a individual styled website.                                          | AC1: The websites has custom coloring                                                                                                         | pass   |

+## Bugs
+This was my first Django/database project, I mainly encountered learning curves and initial challenges.
+However, the bugs that I struggled with longer or that required the help of tutor support were a different category.

+### Fixed known bugs
+- A message should be displayed in the login view as a warning if the form is not sent correctly and the login fails.
+Unfortunately, these messages did not appear in the template.
+The error lay in the fact that I used two identical url ending for the django.contrib.auth.urls and for the accounts.urls.
+After changing one of the endings, the messages were displayed.

+### Unfixed kown bugs
+- I had several errors and difficulties with the processing of images and Cloudinary.
+Large images loaded very slowly and slowed everything down.
+Here should be provided that the large is limited. <br>
+I also had errors in the Deployed version with the API.
+So I made a mistake when setting up Cloudinary. <br>
+I had already started but noticed that it has effects many other parts of my program.
+I didn't want to jeopardize the stability of the program so close to the release.
+This should be fixed for the next realise.
+To do this, it makes sense to start setting up cloudanary from the beginning